 Jalonne White-Newsome is senior program officer at The Kresge Foundation, responsible for the Environment Program’s grant portfolio on sustainable water resources management in a changing climate.
 Jalonne also leads the foundation’s work addressing the intersection of climate change and public health.

 Before joining Kresge in early 2016, Jalonne served as director of federal policy at West Harlem Environmental Action Inc. (WE ACT), where she was involved with leading national campaigns and a 42-member national coalition of environmental justice organizations.
 Her work helped ensure that the concerns of low-income communities of color were integrated into federal policy, particularly on clean air, climate change and health issues.
-She is a lecturer at The George Washington University in Washington, D.C., and an adjunct professor at Kettering University in Flint, Michigan.
-She continues to engage in research on climate, health and equity.
+She is an adjunct professor at The George Washington University in Washington, D.C., and continues to engage in research on climate, health and equity.

 Photo: Douglas Schaible